raspy135/Qun-mk2/README.md

 ## Parameter Mode (Param)

+Usage:

-The pattern position in the display corresponds to the following [1-8] button assigment, visually.
-E.g. button 1 selects an OSC SHAPE parameter for OSC1/OSC2 sub-modes.
+The parameter position in the display corresponds visually to a [1-8] button assigment pattern.
+Clicking a [1-8] button will flash a parameter, selecting it, allowing you to change its value.
+The position corresponds to this button assignment:

 ```
  1  3  5  7
  2  4  6  8
 ```

+E.g. button 1 selects and flashes the OSC wave SHAPE parameter when in the OSC1/OSC2 sub-mode.

 ### PRM:OSCILLATOR1,2